Couplings for determinantal point processes and their reduced Palm distributions with a view to quantifying repulsiveness: Background

 Then, for the coupling in (G1) and any $u\in\mathbb C$, $X\setminus X^u$ consists of a single point which follows $N_\mathbb{C}(u,1)$. \end{enumerate}

 It follows from (G1) and \eqref{e:Ku} that $\kappa_u:=X\setminus X^u$ is a finite point process with intensity function

-Note that the standard Ginibre point process is stationary and isotropic with intensity $1/\pi$, but its kernel is only isotropic.
+Note that the standard Ginibre point process is stationary and isotropic with intensity $1/\pi$, but its kernel is not of the form $K(u,v) = K_0(\|u-v\|)$.
 In accordance with (G2), combining \eqref{e:Ginibre-standard-kernel} and \eqref{e:rhokappau}, $\rho_{\kappa_u}$ is immediately seen to be the density of $N_\mathbb{C}(u,1)$.